GU-CLASP/GU-CLASP.github.io/content/pages/people/shalom-lappin/publications.md

 ## PAPERS IN CONFERENCE PROCEEDINGS

+-   Jean-Philippe Bernardy and Shalom Lappin (2022), \"Assessing the Unitary RNN as an End-to-End Compositional Model of Syntax\" in M. Moortgat and
+    G. Wijnholds (eds), *End-to-End Compositional Models of Vector-Based Semantics, 2022 (E2ECOMPVEC), Electronic Proceedings in Theoretical Computer Science* 366.4, 2022, pp. 9–22.

 -   Jean-Philippe Bernardy and Shalom Lappin (2022), \"A Neural Model for Compositional Word Embeddings and Sentence Processing\", *Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics*,